Design-Computing/Design-Computing.github.io/questionTemplate.md

 ### Description of situation

-My head is on fire
+My head is on fire, I was trying to straighten my hair with a burning stick and then it got a bit out of control.

 ### What have you tried already?